Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Algorithmic Framework

-We now investigate the question of ergodicity.
+We now discuss the question of ergodicity.
 To this end, we first note the following: for a real scalar field $\phi$ on a $d$-dimensional lattice, the available configuration space is in principle $\mathbb{R}^{N^d}$.
 If we use a multi-variate Gaussian as the prior distribution $P(z)$, then correspondingly the available latent space is $\mathbb{R}^{d_z}$.
-If $d_z < N^d$, this latent space has measure zero in the target space and it is by definition impossible to satisfy strong ergodicity.
-However, simply choosing a large enough $d_z$ is by no means a solution, especially considering issues like mode collapse.
-Then again, no currently conceivable algorithm is ergodic in a strict sense due to the eventual periodicity of the underlying pseudo-random number generators, regardless of how astronomically long their periods may be.
-It is clear that in order to conduct rigorous calculations, the question one needs to consider is not whether an algorithm is truly ergodic, but \textit{sufficiently} ergodic.
+If $d_z < N^d$, this latent space has measure zero in the target space and the question arises whether sampling from such an object can even be ergodic.
+However, simply choosing a large enough $d_z$ is by no means an easy solution guaranteeing ergodicity, especially when issues like mode collapse are considered.
+Then again, no algorithm is ergodic in a strict sense due to the eventual periodicity of the underlying pseudo-random number generators, regardless of how extremely long their periods may be.
+It is clear that in order to conduct reliable calculations, the question one needs to consider is not whether an algorithm is truly ergodic, but \textit{sufficiently} ergodic.
+While mathematically it is certainly possible to construct bijective mappings between $\mathbb{R}^{d_z}$ and $\mathbb{R}^{N^d}$ for any $d_z, N^d \in \mathbb{N}$, these mappings are not necessarily structure-preserving in any sense.
+Considering finite numerical precision, the number of different latent variables that can possibly be stored in memory, using a specified number of bits, is in fact smaller than the number of possible field configurations if $d_z < N^d$.
+While this may seem problematic from a conceptual point of view, in practice it is irrelevant, since both numbers are astronomically large compared to the actual number of samples commonly needed to accurately determine expectation values of observables.
+However, this further highlights the importance of consistency checks to ensure that the theory is correctly captured by the network and the number of d.o.f.\ in the latent space is sufficient.